Vagrancy Act 1824: Offences

+Subsequent developments

-The act was amended several times, most notably by the Vagrancy Act 1838, which introduced a number of new public order offences covering acts that were deemed at the time to be likely to cause moral outrage.
+The act was amended several times, most notably by the Vagrancy Act 1838 (1 & 2 Vict. c.
+38), which introduced a number of new public order offences covering acts that were deemed at the time to be likely to cause moral outrage.
 It contained a provision for the prosecution of "every Person wilfully exposing to view, in any Street ... or public Place, any obscene Print, Picture, or other indecent Exhibition".

-Although the act originally applied only to England and Wales, section 4 of the act, which dealt mainly with vagrancy and begging, was extended to Scotland and Ireland by section 15 of the Prevention of Crimes Act 1871.
+Although the act originally applied only to England and Wales, section 4 of the act, which dealt mainly with vagrancy and begging, was extended to Scotland and Ireland by section 15 of the Prevention of Crimes Act 1871 (34 & 35 Vict. c.
+112).
 Part of this section was repealed (in England and Wales only) by the Criminal Attempts Act 1981.

+Section 19 of the act was repealed by section 2 of, and the schedule to, the Public Authorities Protection Act 1893 (56 & 57 Vict. c.
+61), which came into force on 1 January 1894.

-The Vagrancy Act 1898 prohibited soliciting or importuning for immoral purposes.
+The Vagrancy Act 1898 (61 & 62 Vict. c.
+39) prohibited soliciting or importuning for immoral purposes.
 Originally intended as a measure against prostitution, in practice the legislation was almost solely used to convict men for gay sex.

-The Criminal Law Amendment Act 1912, extended provisions of the Vagrancy Act 1824 to Scotland and Ireland, and suppressed brothels.
+The Criminal Law Amendment Act 1912 (2 & 3 Geo.
+5. c.
+20), extended provisions of the Vagrancy Act 1824 to Scotland and Ireland, and suppressed brothels.

-Current status
+Section 15 of the act was repealed by section 1(1) of, and the first schedule to, the Statute Law Revision Act 1950 (14 Geo.
+6. c.
+6), which came into force on 23 May 1950.

-The original Vagrancy Act 1824 remains in force in England and Wales.
-The entire act was repealed in Scotland by the Civic Government (Scotland) Act 1982.
+The entire act was repealed in Scotland by section 137(8) of, and schedule 4 to, the Civic Government (Scotland) Act 1982, which came into force on 1 April 1983.
 An attempt was made in 1981 to repeal section 4 (and so, in effect, decriminalise begging and homelessness) in England and Wales, but the bill (the Vagrancy Offences (Repeal) Bill) did not progress beyond first reading.

 In Ireland, section 18 of the Firearms and Offensive Weapons Act 1990 repealed section 4 of the 1824 act (begging and vagrancy).

-Under the act discharged military personnel continue to be granted exemption certificates allowing them to appeal for alms under certain circumstances.
+Under the act, discharged military personnel were be granted exemption certificates allowing them to appeal for alms under certain circumstances.

 In June 2025, the Secretary of State for Housing, Communities and Local Government, Angela Rayner, announced plans to repeal the 1824 act within one year.
+The government announced on 28 June 2026 that the Act would be repealed on 29 June.

+The whole act was repealed for England and Wales by section 81(1) of the Police, Crime, Sentencing and Courts Act 2022, which came into force on 29 June 2026.